Logo

 Robert Morse earned multiple nominations and wins for Tony, Drama Desk, and Emmy awards over a period of five decades.

-Robert Morse appeared in musicals and plays on Broadway, as well as in movies and television shows.
+Robert Morse appeared in musicals and plays on Broadway, as well as in films and television shows.

 In 1964, Robert Morse co-starred in the comedy film Quick, Before It Melts.

-Robert Morse was in the original Broadway cast of Sugar, a 1972 musical stage adaptation of Some Like It Hot, for which he was nominated for another Tony.
+Robert Morse was in the original Broadway cast of Sugar, a 1972 musical stage adaptation of Some Like It Hot.

 Robert Morse starred in the 1976 musical So Long, 174th Street, which was based on the play Enter Laughing.